nicktaras/adapters-and-libs/README.md

 1. Use Node version 16
 1. CD into any of the libraries and run `npm run start`
-2. Each Library should contain a component named `HelloWorldCard` as per stage 1.
+2. Each Library should contain a component named `HelloWorldCard`.

 Angular: http://localhost:4200/
 React:   http://localhost:3000/
 Svelte:  http://localhost:5000/
 Vue:     http://localhost:8080/

+## Next Steps

+Create interactive content to ensure compatibility across FE frameworks.

 ## References / Reading